chrisdickinson/beefy/README.md

 to `bundle.js` will browserify `path/to/file.js`. this is helpful for when you're writing `gh-pages`-style sites that already have an index.html, and expect the bundle to be pregenerated and available at a certain path.

+You may provide multiple entry points, if you desire!

 #### `--browserify command`
 #### `--bundler command`